 From this perspective, the circulation of the concept of imaginaries marks the relative decline in the deployment of the notion of ideology in STS research.
 Taylor (2004, 183) has noted that, while the concept of social imaginary could designate elements traditionally associated with ‘distorted or false consciousness’– which he associates with ideology, it may also entail ‘what we imagine can be something new, constructive, opening new possibilities.’
 Haraway (2000, 77-78) has also cautioned that there is a need for precision in the use of the term ‘ideology’: ‘And we must remember the mythological and the ideological are not the same thing.
 It is important to keep the fantastic, the mythological and the ideological as three different registers of an imaginary relationship.’
-As Haraway’s comment suggests and, as much recent cultural studies theory attests, analysts have been pushing beyond representations towards much more complex accounts of meaning making and affect generation.
+As Haraway’s comment suggests and, as much recent cultural studies research attests, analysts have been pushing beyond representations towards much more complex accounts of meaning making and affect generation.